thomasoCZ/ps/plugins/scripts-to-footerphp/readme.txt

 == Changelog ==

+= 0.6.2 =
+Added support for disabling plugin on 404 pages, thanks to Alex (@piscis on GitHub)

 = 0.6.1 =
-* Fix bug with custom taxonomy archive include filter
-* Clean up all taxonomy archive conditional statements and corresponding error logging
+Updates custom taxonomy check for custom taxonomy archives and some error logging functions.

 = 0.6.0 =
 Large number of improvements:
-* Add settings page with global disable options for home page, search pages, post type archives, taxonomy archives, and other archives.
+ - Add settings page with global disable options for home page, search pages, post type archives, taxonomy archives, and other archives.
-* Update uninstall.php to remove things correctly.
+ - Update uninstall.php to remove things correctly.
-* Add FAQ to readme.txt and readme.md.
+ - Add FAQ to readme.txt and readme.md.
-* Add a changelog as a separate file.
+ - Add a changelog as a separate file.
-* Change the custom post type filter.
+ - Change the custom post type filter.
 Refer to updated [FAQ](https://github.com/joshuadavidnelson/scripts-to-footer/#faq) and [documentation](https://github.com/joshuadavidnelson/scripts-to-footer/wiki).
-* Add support for custom taxonomy archives.
+ - Add support for custom taxonomy archives.
-* Change the exclude filter, to be more relevant to the new options.
+ - Change the exclude filter, to be more relevant to the new options.
 Older filter is depreciated, but still supported (for now).
-* Update the post meta for disabling the plugin on specific posts/pages.
+ - Update the post meta for disabling the plugin on specific posts/pages.
-* Add Github Updater support.
+ - Add Github Updater support.
-* Removed CMB and built metaboxes the old fashion way.
+ - Removed CMB and built metaboxes the old fashion way.
-* Added debug logging to better track any potential errors moving forward.
+ - Added debug logging to better track any potential errors moving forward.

 = 0.5 =
 Reverted metabox version to previous - invalid error was sneaking through.